 Refer to the following timetable for EA application cycles.
 Note that the time frame when approval decisions will be communicated is estimated and it could take longer than what is outlined due to high volume of applications.

-Term Program Type Applications Open Applications Due EA Review Begins Approval Decision Communicated to Student Fall/Academic Year Exchange November February 1 After deadline 3-4 weeks after deadline ISEP November March 1 Rolling basis after Jan.
+Term Program Type Applications Open Applications Due EA Review Begins Approval Decision Communicated to Student Fall/Academic Year Exchange November February 1 After deadline 3-4 weeks after deadline ISEP/BW-NC Program November March 1 Rolling basis after Jan.
 15 2-3 weeks after review begins and after submission Faculty-led January April 1 Rolling basis upon submission 2-3 weeks after submission Spring/Calendar Year Exchange May September 1 After deadline 3-4 weeks after deadline ISEP May October 1 Rolling basis after Aug.
-15 2-3 weeks after review begins and after submission Faculty-led July Mid-September Rolling basis upon submission 2-3 weeks after submission Spring Break Faculty-led September November 1 Rolling basis upon submission 2-3 weeks after submission Summer ISEP November March 1 Rolling basis after Jan.
+15 2-3 weeks after review begins and after submission Faculty-led July Mid-September Rolling basis upon submission 2-3 weeks after submission Spring Break Faculty-led September November 1 Rolling basis upon submission 2-3 weeks after submission Summer ISEP/BW NC Program November March 1 Rolling basis after Jan.
 15 2-3 weeks after review begins and after submission Faculty-led September February 1 Rolling basis upon submission 2-3 weeks after submission -

 What are the Requirements to Study Abroad?